numpy/user-survey-2020-details/README.md

-# NumPy Survey Results
+# NumPy Community Survey Results

-Analysis and publication of the results of the 2020 [NumPy Community Survey][survey_repo].
+Analyses and publications of the results of the NumPy community surveys [NumPy Community Survey][survey_repo].

 [survey_repo]: https://github.com/numpy/numpy-surveys

-## Running the analysis
+## Running an analysis

-Several steps are required to analyze and publish the survey results:
+The following steps are required to analyze and publish the survey results:

  1. Acquiring the survey data
  2. Configuring the environment
- 3. Running the analysis & generating the website.
+ 3. Running the analysis & generating the website

-Each of these steps is covered below.
+Each of these steps is detailed below.

 ### Survey data